azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_06.md

 * Train a machine learning model.
 * Evaluate a machine learning model.

 So far, we have focused on deploying models to Azure Container Instances, which is great for testing scenarios.
-For production grade deployments, we want to use Azure Kubernetes Service, which we'll do in the [fifth challenge](challenge_05.md).
+For production grade deployments, we want to use Azure Kubernetes Service, which we'll do in the [seventh challenge](challenge_07.md).